bloominstituteoftechnology/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+    Total_Friendship = 100*10 = 1000 total friendSHIPS, not friends.

+    1000 FS's / 100 USERS --> average 10 FS's

+    Total call to add friendship will be TOtal_Friendship // 2 == 1000 // 2 == 500

+    500 because each call creates 2 friends

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?